-One binder containing a copy of each party's proposed exhibits and deposition transcripts to which the opposing party has raised an objection.
-The exhibits and/or deposition transcripts must be printed double-sided and placed in a three-ring binder with tabs separating each exhibit and/or deposition transcript.
-Unless the parties agree otherwise, the party that is offering the exhibit or deposition transcript is responsible for providing the copy of the objected-to exhibit or deposition transcript.
+Three sets of binders containing copies of any proposed exhibits and deposition transcripts to which a party has raised an objection.
+The exhibits and/or deposition transcripts must be printed double-sided and placed in three-ring binders.
+Unless the parties agree otherwise, the party that is objecting to an exhibit or deposition transcript is responsible for providing the copy of the objected-to exhibit or deposition transcript.